KAY53N/PyHutool/README.md

 </p>

-PyHuTool draws lessons from Java's Hutool to reduce the learning cost of related APIs and improve work efficiency
+PyHutool draws lessons from Java's Hutool to reduce the learning cost of related APIs and improve work efficiency

 ## 📝文档
 [📘中文文档](https://pyhutool.readthedocs.org)